Anisette A liqueur that is flavoured with aniseed. First produced by the Marie Brizard Co. in France, is now made in many countries.

 The region is located in Gascony, in the south-western part of France, the brandy known as Armagnac was first produced in the fifteenth century.
 As for Cognac, the grape variety used to make Armagnac is trebbiano, known in France as ugni blanc or Sent-Emilion.
 Other minor grapes used are picpoul, jurancon and plant de grece….

-TagsAbsinthe amaretto angostura bitters archers baileys bitter Blue Curacao Bohemian brandy Champagne cherry brandy chocolate liqueur cocktail cognac cranberry juice creme de mure dark rum egg white galiano Galliano gin grand marnier grenadine havana club Jack Daniels Kahlua lemon lemon juice lime lime juice Litchi malibu melon midori mint orange Parfait Amour rum shot Strawberry tequila triple sec vermouth vodka Watermelon
+TagsAbsinthe amaretto angostura bitters archers baileys bitter Blue Curacao Bohemian brandy Champagne chocolate liqueur cocktail cognac cranberry juice creme de mure dark rum egg white galiano Galliano gin grand marnier grenadine havana club Jack Daniels Kahlua Kombucha lemon lemon juice lime lime juice Litchi malibu melon midori mint non-alcoholic orange rum shot Strawberry tequila triple sec vermouth vodka Watermelon